On This Page

 - An electric motors only restriction is in place on Little Main Lake, Stramberg and Clear Lake.

-- Please camp in designated campsites only.
+- Camping is permitted in designated sites only.

 Location and Maps